MQTT & Sparkplug B

 UsernameYour space's short ID (e.g. abc1234)

-Screenshot: Space settings page with MQTT connection details highlighted
+Screenshot: Space page with MQTT connection details highlighted

 What Is Sparkplug B?